 It could be a perfect opportunity to walk the user through the rest of the onboarding process—any rules or settings that require communication with the device could be set up, automatically downloaded when the device has come back online.
 Other possible ways of keeping the user’s attention from wandering during this downtime could include interactive simulations, trivia, ideas for possible use, shortcuts, or my favorite, a small minigame.

-If you would like this kind of thinking applied to your IoT project, Cantina would be more than happy to help.
+If you would like this kind of thinking applied to your IoT project, Cantina is here to help.
 We can help you unlock the value of your IoT technology by ensuring it is complemented with an amazing user experience.
-Learn more about our IoT offerings, or get in touch today!